 Leverage web elements effectively and with a purpose

 Every element on your website should serve a purpose with the ultimate goal of making your users’ experiences enjoyable, engaging and easy.
-Today’s web users have a very low tolerance for complexity and delays when browsing through a site.
+With 75% of website credibility being formed as a result of design, today’s web users have a very low tolerance for complexity and delays when browsing through a site.

 When considering a web element, ask yourself “how will this affect user experience?
 Will this help or hurt it?”
 The combined effect of your website elements should entice users to engage more, bounce less and return again and again.